LostBeard/SpawnDev.BlazorJS/README.md

 Firefox does not support dynamic modules in workers, originally make BlazorJS.WebWorkers fail due to this limitation.
 I wrote a code that changes the scripts before they are loaded to workaround this limitation until Firefox finishes worker module intergration.

-Performance in Chrome appears to be much better than Firefox accoring to my testing.
-I am unsure to why at this time.

 https://bugzilla.mozilla.org/show_bug.cgi?id=1540913#c6
 https://bugzilla.mozilla.org/show_bug.cgi?id=1247687